Seledriac/Sandbox/README.md

 **Data.hpp** contains the parameter list and plot data shared between the UI and each project

-**util/** contains header-only utility namespaces for colormaps, random numbers, vectors, fields, ...

 **Projects/** contains all projects currently implemented in the sandbox environment.
 All projects share the same structure with initialization of they parameter lists, status flags, refresh/animate/draw methods

+**util/** contains header-only utility namespaces for colormaps, random numbers, vectors, fields, ...

+**tb/** contains the necessary linear algebra and operators for camera handling with the arcball

+**FileIO/** contains functions for file input/output

+**Resources/** contains various files to be used by projects

 ## Minimal build env on windows
 Get Win64 gcc compiler and extract at root of C: drive